titusmusiitwa/c-programming/README.md

-# Learning C\nReading and outputting file using a buffer.
+# C programming\nFile writing and read with c programming.